ChrisGarciaDS/HeartDisease/README.md

-ReadMe file to describe the purpose of this project
+Can be the same as the abstract of the paper?